yakkomajuri/yakkomajuri.github.io/pages/blog/goals-for-2023.md

 ## The rest

 In the order they appeared on my notebook (i.e. random).
 A lot of fitness goals on here just because it feels like an area that's well-conditioned for goals like these.
 Other areas might take more time and be more important but don't necessarily have a lot of short-term goals that fit well.
+I've also omitted things that will just come naturally like "getting better at Python/Django" since I'll be working on that stack more.

 ### "Join" the 1000lb club